Subscribe

 Project 3.
 An unconventional mobile advertising platform

-A startup turned to ITRex to validate and further develop the product vision that they wanted to bring to the market fast.
+A startup turned to ITRex to validate and further develop the product vision that they wanted to bring to market fast.
 They came up with a novel approach to advertising that had a gambling element to it.
 The mobile platform would allow advertisers to upload video ads for users to view in a TikTok-like way.
-The advertisers would also be required to set a sum they’re willing to spend for the campaign.
-While watching video content, random users would be shown a claim reward button that would only appear for a short time, where the reward would equal the sum set by the advertiser.
+The advertisers would also be required to set a sum they’re willing to spend on the campaign.
+While watching video content, random users would be shown a claim reward button that would only appear for a short time, where the reward would equal the budget set by the advertiser.

-During the discovery phase of a project, we honed the client’s business idea, documented compliance requirements, selected the platform for the solution to be developed on, designed user experience, thought over the peculiarities of the rewarding algorithm, and put together anti-fraud mechanisms.
+During the discovery phase of the project, we honed the client’s business idea, documented compliance requirements, selected the platform for the solution to be developed on, designed user experience, thought over the peculiarities of the rewarding algorithm, and put together anti-fraud mechanisms.

 The client carried on developing the solution with the ITRex’s team.